sfc-gh-vtimofeenko/spcs-shell-jwt/README.md

-This is a reference JWT > authentication token exchange mechanism written in shell script that implements [Snowpark Container Services programamtic access][doc].
+This is a reference JWT > authentication token exchange mechanism written in shell script that implements [Snowpark Container Services programmatic access][doc].

 It is useful on its own in environments where python or the cryptography/pyJWT